gspillman/viz_dstat/README.md

 # Requires
 - [python 3](https://www.python.org/) - Unless running via Docker (see below)
 - Assumes you have generated a series of dstat csv reports
+- [Docker](https://www.docker.com) (if you cannot run Python 3 or need to run this via CI instance such as Jenkins)

 Also uses [Dygraphs](http://dygraphs.com/) for javascript charts (included)